 KUDO Terms & Conditions of Service

-This Agreement will be effective as of date of signature or as otherwise specified in an Order or as agreed upon by the Parties (the “Effective Date“) and shall apply to all present and future Customer Orders accepted by Provider until otherwise terminated in accordance with this Agreement.
-Provider’s acceptance of any Order by Customer is expressly conditioned on Customer’s acceptance of this Agreement.
+This Agreement will be effective as of date of signature (the “Effective Date“) and shall apply to all present and future Orders until otherwise terminated in accordance with this Agreement.

-WHEREAS, Customer desires to access Provider’s software-as-a-service offering, as well as certain documentation, and/or professional services such as training, interpretation, operational and/or technical services in connection with this service offering (together the “Services”), subject to the terms and conditions of this Agreement;
+WHEREAS, Customer desires to access Provider’s software-as-a-service offering and/or professional services such as interpretation, meeting and/or support services in connection with this service offering (together the “Services”), subject to the terms and conditions of this Agreement;

-NOW, THEREFORE, in consideration of the mutual covenants set forth herein, the Parties agree as follows:
+NOW, THEREFORE, in consideration of the mutual covenants herein, the Parties agree as follows:

 1. Ordering Information

 1.3.
 Fees.
-Customer shall pay all fees specified in each Order and any applicable additional fees if Customer exceeds any limits specified in the Order (collectively, “Fees”).
-Except as otherwise specified herein or in an Order or SOW: (i) Fees are payable in United States dollars; and (ii) Fees paid are non-refundable.
+Customer shall pay all fees specified in each Order and any applicable additional fees if Customer exceeds any usage limits specified in the Order (“Fees”).
+Except as otherwise specified in an Order or this Agreement: (i) Fees are payable in United States dollars, (ii) Fees paid are non-refundable.

 1.4.
 Payment.
 Customer shall make all payments for Fees hereunder by the due date set forth in Provider’s invoice.
-Except as otherwise agreed upon by the Parties: (i) all Orders are on prepaid terms; (ii) invoiced amounts are due upon receipt; (iii) Fees for annual Subscription Agreements will be invoiced annually in advance; and (iv) Fees for uses exceeding any limits specified in the Order (“Overage”) will be invoiced in arrears.
+Except as otherwise agreed upon by the Parties: (i) all Orders are on prepaid terms; (ii) invoiced amounts are due upon receipt; (iii) Fees will be invoiced in advance; and (iv) Fees for uses exceeding any usage limits specified in the Order will be invoiced in arrears based on the per unit rate of the Order.
 All amounts payable under this Agreement will be made without offset or deduction.
 Provider may accept any partial payment without prejudice to its right to recover any remaining balance.

 1.5.
 Taxes.
-All Fees and other amounts payable by Customer under this Agreement are exclusive of sales taxes, value added taxes, and other similar taxes and duties imposed by any public authority on the sale, import, or use of Provider’s Services to Customer.
+All Fees and other amounts payable by Customer under this Agreement are exclusive of VAT taxes and any other similar taxes, fees, or duties imposed by any public authority on the sale, import, or use of Provider’s Services to Customer.
 Customer is responsible for payment of all such taxes as may be applicable.

-Except as otherwise agreed upon by the Parties: (i) overtime for Support Credits including a labor component will be due for the full hour for any labor performed beyond a 10-minute grace period after the originally agreed upon and scheduled time limit, and will be deducted in hourly increments from the Customer’s balance at the rate of one credit per hour, while interpretation credits are deducted in hourly increments at the rate of one credit per hour per language; and (ii) Except as otherwise agreed upon by the Parties: (i) overtime for Support Credits including a labor component will be due for the full hour for any labor performed beyond a 10-minute grace period after the originally agreed upon and scheduled time limit, and will be deducted in hourly increments from the Customer’s balance at the rate of one credit per hour, while interpretation credits are deducted in hourly increments at the rate of one credit per hour per language; and (ii) overtime for Services that do not include labor (such as platform time) will be counted per minutes and applied towards the total hours purchased by Customer.
+1.6.
+Usage Overtime.
+Except as otherwise agreed upon by the Parties: (i) overtime for Services including a human labor component (including when using KUDO interpreters, or support credits for pre-event coordination, in-meeting technical or operational services, or live onboarding services) (“Professional Services”), will be due for the full hour for any labor performed beyond a 10-minute grace period after the originally agreed upon and scheduled time limit, (ii) overtime will be deducted in hourly increments from the Customer’s balance at the rate of one credit per hour and per personnel count involved; (iii) Provider makes no commitment for the availability of the hired labor to work overtime; and (iv) overtime for Services that do not include human labor (such as platform technology access or AI interpreting) (“Technology”) will be counted per minute and applied towards the total hours purchased by Customer.

 2. Access and Use

 2.1.
 Provision of Access.
-Subject to compliance with all the terms and conditions of this Agreement, Provider hereby grants Customer a non-exclusive right to access and use the Services as described in the Order and any applicable SOW.
-Provider shall provide to Customer the necessary credentials and network links or connections to allow Customer to access and use the Services.
+Subject to compliance with all the terms and conditions of this Agreement, Provider hereby grants Customer a non-exclusive, limited right to access and use the Services as described in the Order.

 2.4.
 Updates to the Services.
 During the term of the applicable Order (“Order Term”), Provider may update or modify the systems, platform environment, documentation, or other supporting materials used to provide the Services to reflect changes in technology, regulations, industry practices or patterns of system use, so long as Provider does not materially reduce the level of performance, functionality, or security of the Services and continues meeting its responsibilities hereunder.
 New functionality to the Services may be marketed separately by Provider and may require the payment of additional fees.

 2.6.
 Restrictive Country Regulations.
-Provider is using multiple data centers to ensure high availability and optimal performance, regardless of users’ location.
-However, some governments have historically blocked foreign company’s data access, or 2.6.
-Restrictive Country Regulations.
-Provider is using multiple data centers to ensure high availability and optimal performance, regardless of users’ location.
-However, some governments have historically blocked foreign company’s data access, or temporarily disrupt or delay data flow, DNS, or proxies.
-Provider’s commitment to make the Services available to Customer may not or not always cover participants or interpreters using Provider’s Services inside or trying to connect to countries that restrict cross-border data flow.
+Provider strives to ensure high availability and optimal performance, regardless of users’ location.
+However, some governments have historically blocked foreign company’s data access, or temporarily disrupt data flow, DNS, or proxies.
+Provider’s commitment to make the Services available to Customer may not or not always cover participants using Provider’s Services from a country that restricts cross-border data flow.

 2.7.
 Suspension or Termination.
-Notwithstanding anything to the contrary in this Agreement, Provider may temporarily suspend Customer’s and any Authorized User’s access to any portion or all of the Services, and Provider may terminate an Order or this Agreement and all open Orders placed under it, if Provider reasonably determines that: (i) Customer or any Authorized User is using the Provider IP or Services for fraudulent or illegal activities in breach of this Agreement; (ii) Customer’s or any Authorized User’s use of the Services disrupts or poses a security risk to the Provider IP or to any other customer or vendor of Provider; (ii) subject to applicable law, Customer has ceased to continue its business in the ordinary course, made an assignment for the benefit of creditors, or become the subject of any bankruptcy, liquidation, dissolution, or similar proceeding; or (iii) Provider’s provision of the Services to Customer or any Authorized User is prohibited by applicable law; (iv) any vendor of Provider has suspended or terminated Provider’s access to or use of any Third-Party Products required to enable Customer to access the Services; or (v) Provider is unable to provide Services for causes as described in Section 4.5.
+Notwithstanding anything to the contrary in this Agreement, Provider may temporarily suspend Customer’s and any Authorized User’s access to any portion or all of the Services, and Provider may terminate an Order or this Agreement, if Provider reasonably determines that: (i) Customer or any Authorized User is using the Provider IP or Services for fraudulent or illegal activities in breach of this Agreement; (ii) Customer’s or any Authorized User’s use of the Services disrupts or poses a security risk to the Provider IP or to any other customer or vendor of Provider; (iii) subject to applicable law, Customer has ceased to continue its business in the ordinary course, made an assignment for the benefit of creditors, or become the subject of any bankruptcy, liquidation, dissolution, or similar proceeding; or (iv) Provider’s provision of the Services to Customer or any Authorized User is prohibited by applicable law; (v) any vendor of Provider has suspended or terminated Provider’s access to or use of any Third-Party Products required to enable Customer to access the Services; or (vi) Provider is unable to provide Services for causes as described in Section 4.4.

 3. Customer Responsibilities

 3.1.
 General.
 Customer shall access and use the Services in accordance with this Agreement, applicable laws and government regulations (including applicable data protection and privacy laws).
-Customer shall use commercially reasonable efforts to prevent unauthorized access or use of the Services and notify Provider promptly of any such unauthorized access or use.
 Customer is responsible and liable for all uses of the Services resulting from access provided by Customer, directly or indirectly, whether such access or use is permitted by or in violation of this Agreement.
 Without limiting the generality of the foregoing, Customer is responsible for all acts and omissions of Authorized Users, and any act or omission by an Authorized User that would constitute a breach of this Agreement.

 3.2.
 Technical Guidelines and Best Practices.
 Customer is responsible to follow all guidelines delivered by Provider for optimum use of the Services.
-Customer must take care to ensure that Authorized Users are aware of the minimum technical requirements to access and use the Services, including the required browsers in their latest version; and particularly that active users required to speak in a Meeting would be located in an environment with proper acoustic conditions, have the required Internet connectivity, computers, headsets, microphones, webcams, and other devices.
+Customer must take care to ensure that Authorized Users are aware of the minimum technical requirements to access and use the Services, and particularly that active speakers in a meeting would be in an environment with proper acoustic conditions, Internet connectivity, headsets, microphones, webcams, and other devices.

 4. Service Agreement

 4.1.
 Commitment.
 Subject to the terms and conditions of this Agreement, Provider shall endeavor all commercially reasonable efforts to make the Services available in accordance with the Services agreed upon in the Order and SOW.
-Provider operates using multiple secure data centers to ensure redundancy and failover in order to achieve this availability commitment.
+Provider commits to Services being accessible 24/24 hours, 7/7 days, with an availability of 99.5%.
 Professional Services will be performed in a competent and workmanlike manner consistent with generally accepted industry standards.

 4.2.
 Service Credit.
-In case Provider cannot maintain its platform’s availability Commitment and Customer experiences a prolonged downtime, or in case Customer has hired professional Services through Provider and the hired labor did not show up for the Meeting, Provider will apply a prorated credit to the amount that was paid for the affected Meeting.
-Service Credits are not refunds, cannot be exchanged into a cash amount, require Customer to have paid any outstanding invoices and expire upon termination of this Agreement which equates to a termination of the Customer account.
+In case Provider cannot maintain its platform’s availability Commitment and Customer experiences a prolonged downtime, or in case Customer has hired Professional Services through Provider and the hired labor did not show up for the meeting, Provider will apply a prorated credit to the amount that was paid for the affected meeting.
+Service Credits cannot be exchanged into a cash amount, require Customer to have paid any outstanding invoices and expire upon termination of this Agreement which equates to a termination of the Customer account.

-To apply for a Service Credit, Customer must contact Provider within fifteen (15) days of the date on which the prolonged downtime occurred with mention of the dates and times of the unavailability for which the Service Credit is requested and any documents, screenshots, or communication pertinent to the event.
+To apply for a Service Credit, Customer must contact Provider within fifteen (15) days of the date on which the event occurred with precise description of the unavailability for which the Service Credit is requested and any documents, or communication pertinent to the event.

 5. Interpretation

-If possible, Customer shall allow interpreters to familiarize themselves with the content and key points of the Meeting ahead of time, including by sharing presentation notes or Meeting documents.
+Whenever possible, Customer shall allow interpreters to familiarize themselves with the content and key points of the meeting ahead of time by sharing preparation materials.

 6. Mutual Confidentiality Agreement

 6.2.
 Non-Disclosure.
-The receiving Party shall not disclose the disclosing Party’s Confidential Information to any person or entity, except to the receiving Party’s employees, Affiliates’ employees, or Authorized Contractors who have a need to know the Confidential Information to exercise their rights or perform their obligations hereunder and who have a duty or obligation of confidentiality no less stringent than that set forth herein.
-Notwithstanding the foregoing, each Party may disclose Confidential Information to the limited extent required (i) in order to comply with the order of a court or other governmental body, or if legally obliged to do so, provided that the Party making the disclosure shall first have given written notice to the other Party and made a reasonable effort to allow the other Party to obtain a protective order or other appropriate relief; or (ii) to establish a Party’s rights under this Agreement.
+The receiving Party shall not disclose the disclosing Party’s Confidential Information to any person or entity, except to the receiving Party’s employees, or authorized contractors who have a need to know the Confidential Information to exercise their rights or perform their obligations hereunder and who have a duty or obligation of confidentiality no less stringent than that set forth herein.
+Notwithstanding the foregoing, each Party may disclose Confidential Information to the limited extent required (i) in order to comply with the order of a court or other governmental body, or if legally obliged to do so, provided that the Party making the disclosure shall first have given written notice to the other Party and, upon its request, made a reasonable effort to allow the other Party to obtain a protective order or other appropriate relief; or (ii) to establish a Party’s rights under this Agreement.

 7. Security and Data Privacy

 7.3.
 Compliance with Law.
-Provider will comply with all laws applicable to the provision of the Services, including applicable security breach notification laws.
+Provider will comply with all laws applicable to the provision of the Services, including laws and regulations related to the privacy and security of Customer Data, as well as security breach notification laws.
 Customer is responsible for its legal and regulatory compliance in its use of any Services and shall make Provider aware of any Customer Data processed, stored or transmitted through the Services for which any specific legal requirements or regulations apply.

 8. Intellectual Property

 8.1.
 Provider IP.
-Customer acknowledges that Provider owns all right, title, and interest, including all intellectual property rights, in and to the Provider IP including the Services, documentation, and any and all intellectual property provided to Customer or any Authorized User in connection with the foregoing (“Provider IP”).
-Provider IP includes Aggregated Statistics.
-Customer will not delete or in any manner alter the copyright, trademark, and other proprietary notices of Provider.
+Customer acknowledges that Provider owns all right, title, and interest, including all intellectual property rights, in and to the Provider IP, including the platform used for the Services, and any and all intellectual property provided to Customer or any Authorized User in connection with the foregoing (“Provider IP”).
+Customer will not delete or alter the copyright, trademark, or other proprietary notices of Provider.

 As regards to Third-Party Products, the applicable third-party providers are the owners of all right, title, and interest, including all intellectual property rights, in and to the Third-Party Products.

 8.2.
 Customer Data IP.
-Provider acknowledges that, as between Provider and Customer, Customer owns all right, title, and interest, including all intellectual property rights, in and to the Customer Data (other than Aggregated Statistics), that is submitted, posted, or otherwise transmitted by or on behalf of Customer or an Authorized User through Customer’s use of the Services, to the extent permitted by applicable law.
+Provider acknowledges that, as between Provider and Customer, Customer owns all right, title, and interest, including all intellectual property rights, in and to the Customer Data, that is submitted, posted, or otherwise transmitted by or on behalf of Customer or an Authorized User through Customer’s use of the Services, to the extent permitted by applicable law.

 8.3.
 Feedback.
-If Customer or any of its employees or Authorized Users makes comments, suggestions or recommendations for changes to the Provider IP (“Feedback”), including without limitation, new features or functionality, Provider is free to use such Feedback at its discretion, without any attribution or compensation to Customer or any party.
-Although Provider is not required to use any Feedback.
+If Customer or any of its employees or Authorized Users makes comments or suggestions for changes to the Provider IP (“Feedback”), including without limitation, new features or functionality, Provider is free to use such Feedback at its discretion, without any attribution or compensation to Customer or any party.
+Provider is not required to use any Feedback.

 8.4.
-Provider Indemnification for IP Violations.
-Provider shall indemnify Customer, within reason, from and against any well-founded third-party claim, suit, action, or proceeding (“Third-Party Claim“) that the Services, or any use of the Services in accordance with this Agreement, infringes or misappropriates such third party’s intellectual property rights, provided that Customer promptly notifies Provider in writing of the claim, cooperates with Provider, and allows Provider, at Provider’s sole discretion, the option to be sole authority to control the defense and settlement of such claim, provided that Provider may not settle any claim against Customer unless the settlement unconditionally releases Customer of all liability.
-Customer shall have the right, at its own expense, to be represented in any such suit, proceeding, claim or demand by independent counsel of its own choosing.
+Indemnification for IP Violations.
+Each Party shall indemnify the other Party, within reason, from and against any third-party claim, suit, action, or proceeding (“Third-Party Claim“) that the Services or Customer Data, or any use of the Services or Customer Data in accordance with this Agreement, infringes or misappropriates such third party’s intellectual property rights, provided that the Party against which the claim is brought promptly notifies the other Party in writing of the claim, cooperates with the other Party, and allows it, at the other Party’s sole discretion, the option to be sole authority to control the defense and settlement of such claim, provided that no Party may settle any claim against the other unless the settlement unconditionally releases it of all liability.
+Each Party shall have the right, at its own expense, to be represented in any such suit, proceeding, or claim by independent counsel of its own choosing.

 These provisions will not apply to the extent that the alleged infringement arises from: (i) use of Services by Customer in combination with equipment or software not supplied by Provider, where the Services itself would not be infringing; (ii) Customer’s breach of this Agreement; (iii) Customer Data; or (iv) Third-Party Products.

 9.2.
-Provider Disclaimer of Warranties.
-Except as expressly provided herein, the Provider IP and Services are provided “as is” and Provider hereby disclaims all warranties, whether express, implied, statutory, or otherwise.
-This is particularly relevant due to the relative novelty of Provider’s Services and trade practices for this developing industry.
+Disclaimer of Warranties.
+Except as expressly provided herein, the Provider IP and Services are provided “as is” and Provider hereby disclaims all warranties, express or implied.
 To the maximum extent permitted by applicable law, Provider specifically disclaims all implied warranties of merchantability, fitness for a particular purpose, title, non-infringement, and all warranties arising from course of dealing and usage of trade.

-Provider makes no warranty that the results of the use of the Services, will meet Customer’s or any other person’s requirements, achieve any intended result, or be compatible or work with any equipment, software or other services.
+Provider makes no warranty regarding the results that may be obtained from the use of the Services, regarding the accuracy or reliability of any information obtained through the Services, or that the Services will meet Customer’s or any other person’s requirements, or be uninterrupted, secure or error free.

-Customer should rely exclusively on its own due diligence and assume all responsibility for determining whether the Services, including the documentation generated thereby is accurate or sufficient for Customer’s purposes.
+Customer should rely exclusively on its own due diligence and assume all responsibility for determining whether the Services is accurate or sufficient for Customer’s purposes.

 9.3.
 Limitation of Liability.
 To the maximum extent permitted under applicable law, neither Party shall have any liability to the other Party for any lost profits or revenues, replacement cost, or for any indirect, special, incidental, consequential, cover or punitive damages however caused, whether in contract, tort or under any other theory of liability, and whether or not the Party has been advised of the possibility of such damages.

-In no event will Provider’s aggregate liability arising out of or related to this Agreement, under any legal or equitable theory, including breach of contract, tort (including negligence), strict liability, and otherwise exceed the total amount paid or payable by Customer for the Services giving rise to such claim under the applicable Order in the 12 months preceding the applicable incident.
+Except for fraud or willful misconduct, in no event will either Party’s aggregate liability arising out of or related to this Agreement, under any legal or equitable theory, including breach of contract, tort (including negligence), strict liability, and otherwise exceed the total amount paid or payable by Customer for the Services giving rise to such claim under the applicable Order in the 12 months preceding the applicable incident.

 10. Term and Termination

 10.1 Term.
-The Term of this Agreement begins on the Effective Date as set forth above and will continue until terminated pursuant to this Agreement’s express provisions.
-The termination or cancellation of an Order does not result in the termination of this Agreement.
+The Term of this Agreement begins on the Effective Date as set forth above and will continue until terminated pursuant to this Agreement’s express provisions, or one (1) year after the termination of the last Customer Order placed under this Agreement.

 10.3.
 Effect of Termination.
 Upon termination of this Agreement, Customer shall immediately discontinue use of the Services and Provider’s IP, and all open Orders placed under this Agreement will be terminated with immediate effect.
 Upon termination for cause by Customer and upon Customer’s written request, Provider shall refund, on a pro rata basis, any Fees paid thereunder that cover the remainder of any applicable Order Term after the effective date of termination of each and all such Orders individually.
 Upon termination for cause by Provider, without limiting Customer’s obligations hereby, all amounts owed by Customer thereunder shall become due and payable.